 - Huge capacity for both wet and dry vacuuming

-- Comes with several tools, including an upholstery nozzle and crevice tool
+- Comes with a variety of tools, including an upholstery nozzle and crevice tool

 - 2-year manufacturer’s guarantee

 The Numatic George aims to be much more than a standard cylinder vacuum.
 Aside from being able to suck up both solid and liquid spills, it’s also suitable for shampooing carpets and even unblocking sinks.
-This makes it an excellent all-round tool for your home and car.
+We think this makes it an excellent all-round tool for your home and car.

 In particular, the George provides the following functions: